SumoLogic/sumologic-documentation/docs/get-started/faq.md

 ---
 id: faq
-title: Sumo Logic Frequently Asked Questions
+title: Sumo Logic FAQ
 sidebar_label: FAQ
 ---

-See the following FAQS on Sumo Logic.
+Frequently asked questions about Sumo Logic.

 ## What is the optimal log format to use with Sumo Logic?